gkaransail/Analysis-of-hotspots-near-hangoutspots/README.md

 ##### The purpose of this project is to visually display a list of venues within a certain radius along with its review, provided a particular event location by the user from any part of the world

-The live data retrieved from Eventsbrite API
+The live data retrieved from Eventbrite API
 - *List of Events in a given location*
 - *Latitudes and Longitudes of the particular event location*